Update! Transportation Security Program (TSP) requirements in Australia for Business Aircraft Operators

 These types of air services are called “prescribed air services.”

 In addition to holding a TSP, operators of prescribed air services must also undertake pre-flight security checks (ATSR regulation 4.69) and comply with weapons/prohibited item restrictions (ATSR regulations 4.59, 4.59A and 4.65).
 There are also restrictions on who may enter the cockpit (ATSR regulation 4.67).

 The ATSA and ATSR do not generally require closed charter/private flights to undergo screening before take-off.
 However, the particular security measures and procedures in place at individual airports may result in persons/items being required to undergo screening in order to access the aircraft/pass through certain points of the airport.

 5. Lead time needed to obtain a TSP

-It can take up to 60 days for the review of a TSP application by the Australian Department of Transportation and Infrastructure.
+It can take up to 60 days for the review of a TSP application by the Department of Home Affairs.
 If an operator has a TSP request in process and travels to Australia, he or she may or may not be prosecuted for not having an approved TSP.
 It’s at the discretion of authorities to determine what action to take.
-Penalties (ranging up to a maximum fine of 22,000 Australian dollars) are in cases of "prescribed air services" operating to Australia without a TSP and without having requested a TSP.
+Penalties (ranging up to a maximum fine of 22,000 Australian dollars) are in cases of “prescribed air services” operating to Australia without a TSP and without having requested a TSP.
 Such non-compliance may be discovered during the course of random ramp checks.

 6. Information needed to obtain a TSP